This page was updated on July 13.

 At this time, all Neighborhood HealthSource clinics remain open for patients to attend regular appointments.
 We are taking extensive precautions and have systems in place to make sure our clinics remain safe for patients to get the care they need.
 Telemedicine visits are available for many types of appointments.

 If you are coming into the clinic to be seen for an appointment that cannot be conducted via telehealth, please wear a mask if you have one.
-This will help protect our staff and providers.
+We are requiring masks in accordance with state and local recommendations.
+Masking up helps protect our staff and providers, as well as other patients.
 We are working on providing donated cloth masks to patients as resources allow.
 Please let us know at the time of scheduling if you need a mask.

 Our clinics are making the following changes to our operations to ensure the health and safety of patients, staff, and community.